 The long answer?
 The filter that is “best” really depends on what you’re trying to achieve.
 For example:

-- A MERV 8 filter is best for homeowners who are simply trying to keep their HVAC system healthy and clean and don’t want to spend too much on a filter.
+- A MERV 8 filter is best for New Jersey homeowners who are simply trying to keep their HVAC system healthy and clean and don’t want to spend too much on a filter.

-- A MERV 13 filter is best for homeowners who are primarily concerned with improving their indoor air quality.
+- A MERV 13 filter is best for New Jersey homeowners who are primarily concerned with improving their indoor air quality.

-Need a professional’s opinion on what MERV rating is best for your home?
+Need an NJ professional’s opinion on what MERV rating is best for your home?
 Just contact us.

 MERV is basically a rating system that determines the size of particles that your filter can catch.
 The higher the MERV rating the smaller the contaminants it can trap.